 When I first started my blog, I didn’t know that in addition to writing, I would also need to be a “graphic designer”.
-Pinterest is where most bloggers get their traffic and learning how to create pretty pins is very important.
+Pinterest is where most bloggers get their traffic and learning how to create eye-catching pins is very important to grow your blog.

 Why Do We Need Stock Photos

 We are visual creatures.
 Not to mention that is how a lot of bloggers drive traffic to their blogs using Pinterest.

 Unless you’re a photographer, you need to have beautiful stock photos to create your pins.

 Having bright, clear, and beautiful images can attract more readers to your site.
 Once you find the style that fits you and stick with it, your readers will recognize your pins when they see them.

 There are so many sites out there to give you free stock photos and I’ve signed up for a lot of them, but some are more trouble than they’re worth or they just don’t fit my style.

 Best Places for Free Stock Photos

 It doesn’t matter what your niche is, between these 7 sites, there are plenty of stock photos for your site/blog.

 1. Ivory Mix